wswwfhrace-ops/race-demo-manager/README.md

 Demos will be renamed in this format mapname [time] game_name by player_name date

-eg: testmap [99.77.33] WSW by Player 05-06-2026.wdz20
+eg: testmap [99.77.333] WSW by Player 05-06-2026.wdz20

 # Records
-records will be stored in the race-demo-manager folder as records_wf.json, records_wsw.json, records_all.json
+# Records

+The following files are created in the race-demo-manager folder:

+- records_wf.json
+- records_wsw.json
+- records_all.json
+- config.json

+records_all.json stores the best known time for each map regardless of game.